 Another option is to rent a car or campervan.
-This might be a good idea if there’s a few of you in your group, as you can split costs.
+This might be a good idea if there are a few of you in your group, as you can split the costs.
 You also have the benefit of stopping where and whenever you want, as opposed to being stuck on a bus for hours!
 Jucy, Apollo and Wicked are some great companies to rent from!

-Due to its size, Queensland is one of the most diverse state in Australia.
-In this regard, I found it was similar to was travelling in South Australia.
+Due to its size, Queensland is one of the most diverse states in Australia.
+In this regard, I found it was similar to travelling in South Australia.
 The contrast between the south and the North of the state is quite stark.

 The Far North of Queensland in places such as Cape Tribulation and Cairns is very tropical with distinct seasons.
 Whereas further south near Brisbane it’s less humid and the landscape is not as lush.

 This diversity is one of the best aspects of Queensland.
 You can see many different sides to Australia just by travelling around Queensland.
 This is even truer if you ventured into the Queensland Outback and went somewhere like Mt.
 Isa!